Learn About Being an Animal Behaviorist

 Animal behaviorists, also called ethologists, can work in a wide variety of fields such as animal training, academic research, teaching, publishing, and advertising.

 Animal behaviorists apply principles of animal behavior science while studying how animals interact with each other and their environments.
 They may research an animal’s methods of communication, instinctual responses, learning methods, psychology, and group interaction skills.

 An applied animal behaviorist compiles a case study to determine how an animal’s problematic behavior developed.
-Their goal is to investigate whether the behavior is a normal one being exhibited at inappropriate times or if it is the result of a prior negative experience.
+Their goal is to investigate whether the behavior is a normal one being exhibited at inappropriate times or if it is the result of previous negative experience.
 To resolve the problem, the behaviorist may suggest various forms of treatment including conditioning, behavior modification, and training.

 Animal behaviorists in academia may give lectures to students, supervise lab activities, and conduct and publish their own research projects.
 They may also collaborate with other researchers and travel to observe animals in the wild if relevant to their studies.